Djacon/obsidian-ml-notes/ML & DL/Metrics/Impurity measures/Entropy.md

-**Entropy** is an [[impurity measure]] used in [[decision tree]] algorithms to measure the randomness or impurity in a dataset.
+**Entropy** is an [[impurity measure]] used in [[Decision Tree]] algorithms to measure the randomness or impurity in a dataset.
 A value of 0 means all examples belong to the same class, while a value of 1 means the dataset is equally distributed among all classes

 #### Evaluation Function
 $$